DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 was killed.
 We postponed our visits to Imangara, but the tragedy had a profound and extended impact on the community.
-The family, which occupied five houses in the community, initially moved out of Imangara—some to stay with relatives at 6 Mile at Ti Tree, and others to Utopia locations.
+The family, which occupied five houses in the community, initially moved out of Imangara – some to stay with relatives at 6 Mile at Ti Tree, and others to Utopia locations.
 The family’s relocation was part of the Alyawarr practice of memory and name suppression, a deliberate process of ‘forgetting’ in order to cope with grief.[^45] Less than two months